unstoppabledomains/dev-docs/reseller/reseller-integration-guides/mint-free-domains.md

 ---
 title: Free Domain Minting Guide | Unstoppable Domains Developer Portal
-description: This guide shows how to mint free domains with your Reseller account.
+description: This guide shows how to mint free domains with your Partner account.
 ---

 ## Overview

-Unstoppable Domains offers free domain minting to Resellers based on specified criteria.
-Authorized Resellers can use the following [API endpoints](../reseller-api-endpoints.md): `Get Free Domains Suggestions`, `Reserve Free Domain Name`, and `Claim Free Domain`.
+Unstoppable Domains offers free domain minting to Partners based on specified criteria.
+Authorized Partners can use the following [API endpoints](../reseller-api-endpoints.md): `Get Free Domains Suggestions`, `Reserve Free Domain Name`, and `Claim Free Domain`.

-The following diagram shows the general process between the Reseller and Unstoppable Domains during the free domain minting process.
+The following diagram shows the general process between the Partner and Unstoppable Domains during the free domain minting process.

 <figure>